 - Up tilt can link into itself a few times and set up for up air juggles!
 Use it decently often at close range or to catch your FP as it lands.

 - Dash attack and forward smash can be sprinkled in as well.
-Only use a few of each during training.
+Only use a few of each.
 Up smash is okay too, but it’s got a lot of lag.
 Down smash, however, is not okay.

 Do not use Wario Bike.
 As soon as the AI gets a taste of its bike, it has a chance of becoming spammy.
 Wario is highly vulnerable while riding his motorcycle, as he cannot shield or dodge.
 He can taunt, though, so make of that what you will.
 We mentioned this in the last section, but just in case you didn’t see: you don’t have to use Wario Waft; the AI learns to use it on its own, though its usage of said move is not particularly impressive.

 Thanks so much for reading!
 Wario might be a popular character within the Super Mario series (and he is), but he still doesn’t have a ton of representation in this game.
 He does have a dedicated trainer or two, though, so it’s safe to say we’ve figured out his game plan!
 If you have any questions during training, feel free to join our Discord server and ask!
-You can also check out our Powersaves guide or mobile backup guide to learn how to enter online tournaments.
+You can also check out our tour entry guide to learn how to participate in online tournaments.
 We also greatly appreciate donations if our guides have helped you.
 You can also check out our Patreon page if you’d like.
+That’s a lot of also’s!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.